 How much fiber is enough?
 We could talk numbers, but why focus on something that might add to your stress level if you can't make the target?
 Sure, fiber is good for you.
 But too much of a good thing is not, if it causes you miserable gastrointestinal symptoms.
 I usually tell my patients to simply eat as much naturally fiber-rich, low-FODMAP food (such as those listed above) as they can tolerate.

-I don't recommend processed foods with added, isolated food fibers for people with IBS who are following low-FODMAP diets.
+I don't recommend processed foods with most types of added, isolated food fibers for people with IBS who are following low-FODMAP diets.
 These are common causes of excess gas and bloating.
 Examples of these isolated food fibers to avoid are inulin, chicory root, chicory root extract, beet fiber, corn fiber, soy fiber, citrus fiber and other ingredients that are added to food to boost up the fiber content.
 Gluten-free breads and baked goods often have added fibers because they would be otherwise poor fiber sources.
 If the marketing message on the front of the package says, "Now, with more fiber!" be sure to read the fine print of the ingredients section.
 Some of these are known to be high in FODMAPs; the FODMAP status of others is unknown.
-People often ask about ground flax seeds, hemp fiber, acacia fiber--the FODMAP status of these fiber is unknown.
+Gums (like acacia or partially hydrolyzed guar gum) are considered low-FODMAP fibers, so no need to avoid them.

 What about fiber supplements?
 I discourage changing, stopping or starting fiber supplements during the elimination diet process, just for clarity.
 But if one is needed, I tend to recommend those made of psyllium husk, starting with a very small serving and increasing slowly over time.
-Supplements made of cellulose are also worth trying, since cellulose is not fermentable.
 Avoid fiber supplements made of inulin, which is an out-and-out FODMAP.

 Revised July 3, 2016